DCMA POLICY

 accept service of process from the person who filed the DMCA notice you

-3. Your contact information (such as your name, physical address,
+are responding to or their agent; - Your contact information (such as your name, physical address,

-4. A statement made and signed by you under penalty of perjury that
+email address and telephone number); and - A statement made and signed by you under penalty of perjury that

 you have a good faith belief that the content was removed or disabled as a